ARCHITECT SUCCESSES

 The company’s data, research, and index feeds are used by over 500 banks, asset managers, and regulators worldwide, with marquee relationships that include Goldman Sachs, Fidelity Digital Assets, MSCI, Nasdaq, BNY Mellon, Franklin Templeton, and State Street.
 Clients use the platform for trade execution analytics, portfolio valuation, risk monitoring, and product structuring.

 With approximately 90 employees, Coin Metrics remains privately held and does not disclose revenue figures.
-The firm has raised a total of $64.6 million across four rounds, including a $35 million Series C in April 2022 led by Acrew Capital and BNY Mellon at a $315M post-money valuation.
+The firm has raised a total of $64.6 million across four rounds, including a $35 million Series C in April 2022 led by Acrew Capital (Mark Kranak) and BNY Mellon at a $315M post-money valuation.
 Fidelity, Goldman Sachs, Brevan Howard, and Avon Ventures also participated in that round.

 Coin Metrics’ main competitors include other trading data providers such as IntoTheBlock, Kaiko, Four Pillars, Amberdata, InnoDT, CoinAPI, and Glassnode.